MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

 ```bash
 ip a
 ```
 **The defualt port that provied x11vnc is 5900** unless you changed it.
+Now you can connect with the IP address and the port.
 ## Connecting via USB (Only Android)
 First you need to install
 ```bash